postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 > **[Reporting is available only on Postman Enterprise plans.](https://www.postman.com/pricing/)**

-Navigate to your API and click **Reports** to the right of the API.
+Navigate to your API and select **Reports** to the right of the API.

 <img alt="API landscape governance" src="https://assets.postman.com/postman-docs/api-governance-reports-v9.jpg"/>